Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: SpTTN Kernels

 \subsection{Loop Nests and Loop Nest Forests}

-A pairwise contraction approach involves contracting two tensors at a time.
-We refer to these two tensor contractions as \textit{contraction terms}.
-We refer to the order in which the terms are executed as the \textit{contraction path}.
-It is a sequence of contraction terms and is valid if we can obtain the output tensor by executing the contraction terms in the order specified by it.

 The computation of a tensor contraction generally involves loop nests of some form.
 Any loop nest can be represented by an ordered tree or forest, each vertex of which is a loop, and its ordered children are the loop nests contained directly in that loop.
-Each leaf corresponds to a contraction term, e.g., $\tsr{T}_{ijk}\cdot \tsr{V}_{ks}\!\rightarrow\!\tsr{X}_{ijs}$.
+Each leaf corresponds to a contraction term (a pair of tensors contracted together).
+For example, the loop nest in Listing \ref{lst:ttmc_pairwise} is represented by the tree in Figure \ref{fig:ig_independent}.
+We refer to a tree with a single leaf as a \textit{path graph}.
 A similar representation is used in TACO \cite{TACO}.
-Loop nests can also be represented as expression trees as used in \cite{expression-tree} for dense tensor contractions.